Mike Eustace MBACP (Accred)

 If you are feeling run-down, distressed, low self-esteem, anxiety, relationship problems, or just generally struggling to cope, then counselling could provide the help you need: a light at the end of the tunnel.

-My approach is gentle and thoughtful, and I fully appreciate how difficult it can be to ask for help.
-Nevertheless, my clients typically report that sessions with me have helped them to be happier, more confident and better able to make decisions in their lives.
+My approach is gentle, thoughtful and I fully appreciate how difficult it can be to ask for help.
+My clients have told me that I help them feel happier, more confident and better able to make decisions in their lives.

 How I Can Help You

 I offer my empathy, compassion, practical experience and theoretical knowledge to help you understand yourself better and find new ways of overcoming your difficulties that work in the long term.

 Problems: A Starting Point